Älplermagronen: Recipe and variants

 The dish has regional variations: In some areas, strips of ham, roasted bacon or cervelat are added.
 In the canton of Uri, the potatoes are omitted.
-In the canton of Obwalden, Älplermagronen are also called Hindersi-Magronen.
-In French-speaking Switzerland, the Macaronis du chalet are a very similar dish but sometimes without the potatoes.
+In the canton of Obwalden, Älplermagronen are also called Hindersi-Magronen (due to the order of preparation in the Obwalden recipe, "Hindersi" meaning "backwards" in Swiss German).
+In French-speaking Switzerland, macaronis du chalet are a very similar dish but sometimes without the potatoes.

 Popularity

-As an easy-to-cook and filling dish, Älplermagronen are a popular choice in Scout circles and in the Swiss Military menu.
+As an easy-to-cook and filling dish, Älplermagronen are a popular choice in Scout circles and in the Swiss Armed Forces menu.

-Älplermagronen are often cooked and served in mountain huts or mountain restaurants. Älplermagronen are also sold as ready meal in supermarkets.
+Älplermagronen are often cooked and served in mountain huts or mountain restaurants. Älplermagronen are also sold as a ready meal in supermarkets.

 A similar dish, macaroni and cheese, popular in North America and the United Kingdom, might have been derived from Älplermagronen.